Skip to main content

 Functionality

-For tables containing an auto-increment column, during data import:
+For tables with an auto-increment column, Doris processes data writes as follows:

 Uniqueness